wp-plugins/network-event-calendar/readme.txt

 * This plugin requires the latest and greatest of both PHP and WordPress: PHP 5 and WordPress 3.0.1.

+== Updating 0.8.0 =

+When upgrading from 0.8.0, do not deactivate the plugin -- Just replace the files on the server.
+See <a href="http://aut0poietic.us/2010/10/06/network-event-calendar-0-8-0-upgrade/">this note on aut0poietic.us for full details.</a>

 == Changelog ==
+= 0.8.4 =
+* Removed register_deactivation_hook
+* Fixed delete/deactivate sub-site entry from root blog
+* Fixed CSS Extended Class Names (quotation issue)
+* Check for disassociated Event Document Type on PUBLISH/SAVE/UPDATE and restore Global Look-up entry.

 = 0.8.0 =
 * Initial Release